-Date District Details of site(s) Tuesday 19 Shaartuz South (downstream) within Kafernigan River Basin.
-June 2018 Saxaul trees/shrubs have been grown there for 11 years for dust capture. • Located close to the borders of Afghanistan and Uzbekistan - mountain ranges in both countries are visible from this plateau.
+Date District Details of site(s) Located close to the borders of Afghanistan and Uzbekistan - mountain ranges in both countries are visible from this plateau.
 Wind travels from across the borders across this plateau.
-Wednesday 20 Naciri Considered the hottest area in Tajikistan.
-Wednesday 20 Nosiri South (downstream) within Kafernigan River Basin.
-June 2018 Khisrav ~1,000 cultivated land that cannot be used because of saline groundwater.
+Considered the hottest area in Tajikistan.
+Wednesday Nosiri South (downstream) within Kafernigan River Basin.
+20 June 2018 Khisrav ~1,000 cultivated land that cannot be used because of saline groundwater.
 Pumps constructed in 1972 (Soviet era) to pump groundwater into the river.
 Five pumps constructed, only one is operational.
 If that one stops working, the entire pumphouse floods.
-Tried planting rice in the region but there is not enough water for it, but there is too much water for other crops Thursday 21 Vahdat North (upstream) within Kafernigan River Basin.
-June 2018 Met with chairman and four other department representatives.
-Visited a site where the bank is eroding into the river from a distance up the mountain and silting up the canal to the communities.
+Tried planting rice in the region but there is not enough water for it, but there is too much water for other crops Thursday Vahdat North (upstream) within Kafernigan River Basin.
+21 June Met with chairman and four other department representatives.
+2018 Visited a site where the bank is eroding into the river from a distance up the mountain and silting up the canal to the communities.